titu1994/BatchRenormalization/README.md

 # Batch Renormalization
 Batch Renormalization algorithm implementation in Keras 2.0+.
 Original paper by Sergey Ioffe, [Batch Renormalization: Towards Reducing Minibatch Dependence in Batch-Normalized Models](https://arxiv.org/pdf/1702.03275.pdf).

+# NOTE:

+This implementation of BatchRenormalization is inconsistent with the original paper and therefore results may not be similar !

+For discussion on the inconsistency of this implementation, refer here : https://github.com/keras-team/keras-contrib/issues/17

 # Usage
 Add the `batch_renorm.py` script into your repository, and import the BatchRenormalization layer.